Special Needs Planning – Does The Type Of Disability Matter?

 The only requirement is that the person is disabled and is receiving governmental benefits as a result of their disability be it Social Security Disability, and or Medicaid.
-That disability would require them to have a supplemental or special needs trust set up for them if they were to come into money from a personal injury award or from an inheritance.
+That disability would require them to have a supplemental or special needs trust set up for them if they were to acquire money from a personal injury award or an inheritance.

 The disabled person requires special planning as opposed to an individual that is not getting any sort of government benefits and is not receiving disability payments from the government and or Medicaid.

 The type of disability does not necessarily matter in a sense that as long as the person is disabled and is getting social security disability and or Medicaid, the supplemental needs trust could be created for their benefit.

 It does not matter what type of disability that they are suffering from or what type of special needs that they have.
 The SNT trust essentially allows for a trustee to, manage that disabled person’s money, and allows them to do so and provide for them and allow them to have the things that they would not necessarily be able to have if they did not have that money in the supplemental needs trust.

 Meaning, that if they held that money in their individual name instead of having it placed into a supplemental needs trust, the disabled person would obviously get knocked off of Medicaid and or lose their Social Security income that they are receiving from the government, because of their disability.
 This would occur because they would be over-resourced, meaning that if they had the money in their individual name, they would have too much money and they would no longer qualify for Medicaid to cover their health benefits and or entitle them to income from the Federal Government because of their disability.

 In those situations if their benefits are being obtained because of disabilities and were based on income level or asset levels, they would not necessarily be able to continue getting those benefits if they had assets in their individual name.
 So that is why you would want to have the supplemental or special needs trust in place.